 Diarrhea due to enterotoxigenic (K99-bearing) E coli is seen in calves <3–5 days old, rarely later.
 However, the age of susceptibility may be extended in the presence of other pathogens.
 Onset is sudden.
 Profuse amounts of liquid feces are passed, and the calves rapidly become depressed and recumbent.
 Calves may lose >12% of body weight in fluid, and hypovolemic shock and death may occur in 12–24 hr.
 Body temperature may be increased but is commonly normal or subnormal.
 If fluid and electrolyte therapy is administered early, response is usually good.
 Disease produced by attaching and effacing E coli is seen predominantly in calves from 4 days to 2 mo old and may manifest with diarrhea or primarily as dysentery with blood and mucus in the feces.
 The clinical course is short.

 Diarrhea due to Salmonella spp usually is not seen in calves <14 days old.
 It is characterized by feces that are foul smelling and contain blood, fibrin, and copious amounts of mucus.
 Septicemia, with high fever and depression progressing to prostration and coma, is the salient manifestation of salmonellosis in calves and, although diarrhea is present, death is usually from septicemic rather than from hypovolemic shock.
-Calves with salmonellosis usually lose weight rapidly and often die in spite of vigorous therapy.
+Calves with salmonellosis usually lose weight rapidly and often die despite vigorous therapy.

 Hemorrhagic enterotoxemia due to C perfringens type B or C is characterized by acute onset of depression, weakness, bloody diarrhea, abdominal pain, and death within a few hours.
-It usually develops in vigorous calves that are just a few days old that have large appetites and a ready source of milk.
+It usually develops in vigorous calves just a few days old that have large appetites and a ready source of milk.
 Calves affected with C perfringens usually die before treatment can be instituted.

-Diarrhea due to rotavirus, coronavirus, and other viruses usually is seen in calves 5–15 days old but can affect calves to several months of age.
+Diarrhea due to rotavirus, coronavirus, and other viruses usually is seen in calves 5–15 days old but can affect calves up to several months of age.
 Affected calves are only moderately depressed and often continue to suck or drink milk.
 The feces are voluminous, soft to liquid, and often contain large amounts of mucus.
 Diarrhea commonly persists for 3 to several days, with some cases of coronaviral diarrhea becoming chronic.
 Cases of viral diarrhea that are uncomplicated by other pathogens commonly respond within a few days to fluid and electrolyte therapy and adequate nutritional support.

-Cryptosporidiosis (see Cryptosporidiosis) is seen in calves 5–35 days old but most commonly in the second week of life.
+Cryptosporidiosis (see Overview of Cryptosporidiosis) is seen in calves 5–35 days old but most commonly in the second week of life.
 It is characterized by persistent diarrhea that does not respond to therapy.
 Diarrhea due solely to Cryptosporidium spp is often mild and self-limiting, although the severity may be related to the general strength of the calf and to the intensity of challenge with the organism.
 Combination infections with cryptosporidia, rotavirus, and coronavirus are common and result in persistent diarrhea often characterized by emaciation and death.
 Death from hypoglycemia also occurs as a sequela of cryptosporidiosis in calves 3–4 wk of age that have recovered from diarrhea but are still emaciated.
 Death often occurs during a bout of cold weather and is more likely to occur on farms where there is a policy of reducing the amount of milk fed to calves during periods of diarrhea.

 Dietary diarrheas are seen in calves <3 wk old and are characterized by voluminous feces of pasty to gelatinous consistency.
 Initially, the calves are bright and alert and have good appetites.
 Eventually, however, they become weak and emaciated if the diet is not corrected.
 Infectious forms of diarrhea are often complicated by poor-quality diets or insufficient nutritional intake.

-It is difficult to make a definite etiologic diagnosis based solely on clinical findings.
+It is difficult to make a definite etiologic diagnosis for diarrhea based solely on clinical findings.
 However, the history, age of the animal(s) affected, and clinical signs may permit a presumptive diagnosis.
 Fecal samples can be submitted for isolation and characterization of the common enteropathogens.
 Samples should be taken from several untreated calves in the early stages of diarrhea.
 Special techniques are necessary for the demonstration of viruses, cryptosporidia, and K99-bearing E coli.
 The interpretation of fecal microbiology can be difficult because of mixed infections and because enteropathogens are commonly present in the feces of healthy calves.

 The best diagnostic information is usually obtained by submitting untreated, acutely affected animals for necropsy.
 This allows examination of intestinal mucosa for evidence of diagnostic lesions and for the presence of enteropathogens such as cryptosporidia.
 It may be the only way that disease such as that associated with attaching and effacing strains of E coli can be diagnosed.
 The diagnostic value of a necropsy diminishes quickly with time after death; important lesions can disappear within minutes due to autolysis.